Jerry5612/data-analyst-casestudy1/README.md

 ## Prepare
 ### Data Source
-I will use Atlas Interactive’s historical gaming data to analyse and identify trends which can be downloaded from [kaggle_dataset] (https://www.kaggle.com/datasets/rabieelkharoua/predict-online-gaming-behavior-dataset).
-The data has been made available by [Creative Commons] (https://creativecommons.org/licenses/by/4.0/) under this license.
+I will use Atlas Interactive’s historical gaming data to analyse and identify trends which can be downloaded from [kaggle_dataset](https://www.kaggle.com/datasets/rabieelkharoua/predict-online-gaming-behavior-dataset).
+The data has been made available by [Creative Commons](https://creativecommons.org/licenses/by/4.0/) under this license.

 This is public data that can be used to explore how different types of players play Shadow City Saga.
 But note that data-privacy issues prohibit from using players’ personally identifiable information.
 This means that we won’t be able to connect in-game purchases to credit card numbers to determine if casual players have purchased multiple premium battle passes and/or the recurring VIP-tier subscription membership.